adamsilver/fdpb/09-an-expense-form.md

 But all too often, designers want to add animation for the sake of it.
 Users, however, just want to get things done.
 And, needless animation is jarring and actually *detracts* from the user experience.
 Like anything else, animation should only be added if it adds value.

-Even when animation is valuable to some users, it can be harmful to users with cognitive impairments such as Attention Deficit Hyperactivity Disorder (ADHD) and Autism[^3].
+Even when animation is valuable to some users, it can be harmful to users with cognitive impairments such as Attention Deficit Hyperactivity Disorder (ADHD) and Autism[^].

 In the case of the expense form, had we not moved focus from the button to the field, an animation might mean the item's arrival is more likely to be noticed.
 Alas, we *are* moving focus to the form field and so animation is unnecessary here.